smogon/pokemon-showdown/data/mods/gen2/README.md

 Status
 ------
-Sleep lasts 1-5 turns and you the counter is not reset upon switch.
+Sleep lasts 1-5 turns and the counter is not reset upon switch.